Kyrgios pleads guilty to assault, has no conviction recorded - WHIZ News

 Passari signed a police statement alleging the assault 11 months later, after her relationship with Kyrgios had ended.

-Hi current partner, Costeen Hatzi, wrote in a character reference that she had no concerns of violence in her relationship.
+His current partner, Costeen Hatzi, wrote in a character reference that she had no concerns of such violence in her relationship.
 Hatzi was among Kyrgios’ supporters who sat behind him in court.

-Kyrgios entered the court in a dark suit and on crutches following knee surgery.

 Kyrgios replied: “Yep, no worries, Your Honor,” as he rose to plead guilty.